Getting Started with Billing through DrChrono

 • Diagnosis Pick List: Previous diagnoses populated from the patient problems list

-• Employment/Auto/Other Accident: For insurance and legal purposes, select what kind of accident caused the patient's condition (if applicable).
+• Employment/Auto/Other Accident: For insurance and legal purposes, select what accident caused the patient's condition (if applicable).

 • Onset Date Type: The type of event that caused the onset of the condition